 Some traders think that if a cryptocurrency was increasing in the last year, it will do the same this year.
 You should, however, remember one thing.
 And that is past performances are not a good indication of future results.
 My tip is, therefore, not to pick a cryptocurrency just on the basis of its past results.
-A better approach is to make a sophisticated research that consists not only the price history but also cryptocurrency development, plans for the future, mining situation, marketing, regulation etc.
+A better approach is to make sophisticated research that consists not only of the price history but also of cryptocurrency development, plans for the future, mining situation, marketing, regulation etc.

 Cryptocurrencies as a store of value

 The price of a cryptocurrency is crucial if one focuses on short-term trading.
 When holding, the current price is quite irrelevant.
 You want to pick a cryptocurrency that you can confidently hold for a number of years.
-Whether it’s price decreased or increased by 20% in the last month is not of vital importance.
+Whether its price decreased or increased by 20% in the last month is not of vital importance.
 What is, however, imperative is the potential of a cryptocurrency.
 Does the coin we picked solve anonymity, security or transaction speed issues?
 If so, there might be a very good market for this.
 Speaking more generally, if the cryptocurrency has no use and can not help us solve some of our daily struggles, it has no future.

 Advantages of long-term holding